 ARTICLE VII.
-LEADERSHIPAND STRUCTURE
+LEADERS HIP AND STRUCTURE

-Section 1-Qualifications of the Officers and Trustees
+Section 1-Oualifications of the Officers and Trustees

-All Officers and Trustees of the Association shall be medical student members of the Association, except for the Resident Trustee, Premedical Trustee-at-Large and Premedical Regional Directors, International Trustee and Associate International Trustee (2003), at the time of their election and during their term of office.
-In addition, each Regional Trustee and Regional Programming Director shall be an active member of a chapter located in the established geographical region from which he/ she is elected.
-The At-Large Trustees shall represent all of the regions and shall not be elected on a regional basis.
-The Action Committee Trustee shall be an active member of the Association and shall represent all of the regions and therefore be elected by the House of Delegates.
+All Officers and Trustees of the Association shall be medical student members of the Association, except for the Alumni and Resident Trustee, Premedical Trustee and Premedical Regional Directors, International Trustee and International Programming Coordinator, at the time of their election and during their term of office.
+In addition, each Regional Director and Regional Programming Coordinator shall be an active member of a chapter located in the established geographical region from which he/she is elected.
+The Trustees shall represent all of the regions and shall not be elected on a regional basis.
+The Vice President for Programming shall be an active member of the Association and shall represent all of the regions and therefore be elected by the House of Deleg ates.
+(2008)